lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 Crucially, by the definition of $parents$, only edits may be added to
 $\mathcal{D}$ if all vertices they refer to in the vertex deletion set $V^-$ belong to graphs that are already present in $\mathcal{D}$.
-It is thus impossible to create a cyclic parent-child relationship as child edits must always be added to $\mathcal{D}$ after their parents.
+It is thus impossible to create a cyclic parent-child relationship, as child edits must always be added to $\mathcal{D}$ after their parents.

 We say that $\mathcal{D}$ is valid if it can be constructed from a single call